|Location:||Tambun, Ipoh. Notrth of the famous Lost World of Tambun.|

 The reason why we listed the hotel on showcaves.com are the caves.
 There is a meditation cave, with wooden trails and plateaus inside.
 This natural limestone cave with abundant speleothems was developed carefully into a great place for meditation.
 Actually it is the only cave we know which is solely intended for meditation.
 We guess it is possible because of the high temperatures in tropic caves.
 Caves in temperate climates are much too chilly to comfortably stay underground for a longer time.
 The development was made extremely carefully using natural material like bamboo wood.

 Another cave is heated by the hot spring water and used as a steam bath.
-The spring has a production of three Million litres (~2,000 l/minute) of 65° to 70° Celsius hot water per day and forms a pool of hot water.
+The spring has a yield of three Million litres (~2,000 l/minute) of 65 °C to 70 °C hot water per day and forms a pool of hot water.
 Together with cold springs, this was used to create a series of pools with different temperatures, from hot to ice baths.
 The Spa and Wellness Centre ofers hydrobaths, Ayurvedic therapy, and colonic hydrotherapy.
 The hot spring water is also used to fill the plunge pool and sunken Jacuzzi which every garden villa has.